LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## Build Loop using GitHub Actions

-This is only available with Loop 3 and Loop development branches.
+This is only available for Loop 3 and greater versions and for Loop development branches.

 !!! info "Time Estimate"
     - If you have never built Loop (allow up to one week elapsed time)